Revanche (film)

 Revanche is a 2008 Austrian thriller film written and directed by Götz Spielmann.
-It centers on the ill-fated love story between a Viennese ex-con and a Ukrainian prostitute who get involved in a bank robbery.
+It centers on the ill-fated love story between a Viennese ex-con (Johannes Krisch) and a Ukrainian prostitute (Irina Potapenko) who get involved in a bank robbery.

-The film premiered at the Berlin International Film Festival in February 2008.
-It received critical acclaim and won a number of awards, and was nominated for the 2009 Academy Award for Best Foreign Language Film.
+The film had its world premiere at the Panorama section of the 58th Berlin International Film Festival in February 2008.
+It received critical acclaim and was nominated for Best Foreign Language Film at the 81st Academy Awards.

 Plot

 Alex, an ex-convict living in Vienna and working as muscle at a brothel, starts a relationship with Tamara, a Ukrainian prostitute who works there.
-Alex plans to rob a bank in a small village, then hide out with his grandfather Hausner, who lives there, before leaving with Tamara to start a new life together.
+Alex plans to rob a bank in a small village, then hide out with his grandfather, Hausner, who lives there, before leaving with Tamara to start a new life together.
 He lets an anxious and clingy Tamara accompany him on the robbery.
 They have a run-in with a local policeman named Robert outside the bank, and Tamara is accidentally killed when Robert fires at their fleeing car.
 A despondent Alex escapes and hides out at Hausner's farm as planned.

-Robert's marriage to his wife Susanne is strained, as he is apparently unable to conceive a child, and his repressed guilt over the shooting worsens this strain.
+Robert's marriage to his wife, Susanne, is strained, as she is apparently unable to conceive a child, and his repressed guilt over the shooting worsens this strain.
 They happen to be neighbors to Hausner, with whom Susanne is good friends, and she encounters Alex while visiting him.
-Alex learns Susanne's husband was the shooter, and begins stalking Robert with a loaded gun.
+Alex learns Susanne's husband was the shooter and begins stalking Robert with a loaded gun.
 An oblivious Susanne propositions Alex during a visit to the farm, and the two commence an affair.
 Robert suffers a panic attack at work and is put on suspension, finally opening up to Susanne about his guilt over the shooting and general self-loathing.

 Alex confronts Robert in the woods, questioning him about the shooting in veiled terms.
-Robert admits his regret, but also chastises the robber (in third person) for needlessly bringing Tamara along, suggesting he has caught on to Alex's identity.
-Alex throws his gun in the pond.
+Robert admits his regret but also chastises the robber (in the third person) for needlessly bringing Tamara along.
+After Robert leaves, Alex throws his gun in the pond.
 As Hausner's health deteriorates, Alex resolves to stay at the farm and look after it in his stead.
 Susanne successfully gets pregnant by Alex, passing it off as Robert's child.
 She visits Alex to cut off their affair and recognizes a photo of Tamara, realizing Alex was the robber.
-Alex agrees to keep their tryst a secret, and expresses no further intention of harming Robert as he returns to work on the farm.
+Alex agrees to keep their tryst a secret and expresses no further intention of harming Robert as he returns to work on the farm.